If the internet is a Wild West, then the safety tech sheriffs are coming to town. But how can we make sure they win?

 Recommendations — and some further reading

-In our research report, Safety tech in the UK: Skills and Capabilities, we propose a set of recommendations for DCMS and the safety tech industry to take up over the coming year, to put in place the scaffolding required for the continued fast yet sustainable growth of this sector.
+In our research report, Safety tech in the UK: skills & capabilities, we propose a set of recommendations for DCMS and the safety tech industry to take up over the coming year, to put in place the scaffolding required for the continued fast yet sustainable growth of this sector.
 We believe that following these recommendations will position the safety tech sector as an exemplar for the wider technology industry.

-To learn more about the safety tech sector, how businesses are protecting us online and how we can hope to fortify the industry for the future, read the report on GOV.UK.
+To learn more about the safety tech sector, how businesses are protecting us online and how we can hope to fortify the industry for the future, follow this link to read the report on GOV.UK.